REACH OUT TODAY

 • Recognize the Problem — The first step is to recognize and admit that you have a problem with alcohol.
 This self-realization is crucial in initiating your journey to sobriety.

 • Reach Out for Support — You don’t have to do it alone.
-Reach out to close friends, family, or consider joining a support group such as Alcoholics Anonymous (AA).
+Reach out to close friends, and family, or consider joining a support group such as Alcoholics Anonymous (AA).
 The people who have gone through similar experiences can be a great source of motivation and advice.

 • Set Clear Goals — Set clear, specific goals for yourself.
 This could be choosing certain days where you will not drink at all, or setting a limit on the number of drinks you will have when you do drink.